lando/platformsh/docs/development.md

 ## Important things

+Here are some things that deviate from Lando-normal that you should be aware of.

 ### Container lifecycle

+Platform.sh uses a more complex container lifecycle than Lando.
+That lifecycle is detailed [here](https://github.com/lando/platformsh/blob/main/docs/lifecycle.md).

-### /run/config.json
+### Runtime configuration

-Most of the platform.sh magic comes from a configuration file located in every service at `/run/config.json`.
-Lando generates and injects this file into each platform.sh container.
+Most of the Platform.sh magic comes from a configuration file located in every service at `/run/config.json`.
+Lando generates and injects this file into each container.

-It is constructed by combined the platform.sh configuration files eg `.platform.app.yaml`, `services.yaml` etc and some extra things.
+It is constructed by combining the Platform.sh configuration files eg `.platform.app.yaml`, `services.yaml` etc and some extra things.

-## Services and Types
+### Services and Types

 Inside of the `services` folder you will see where we define the Lando service that corresponds to each platform application container and service.
 Each service can either be a `platform-appserver` or a `plaform-service` and each of these are defined in the `types` folder.

-A `platform-appserver` means it is an applicaton container eg a supported platform "langauge" eg a `type` you can define in a `.platform.app.yaml` file.
+A `platform-appserver` means it is an applicaton container eg a supported Platform.sh "langauge" eg a `type` you can define in a `.platform.app.yaml` file.

 A `platform-service` means it something that goes in the `services.yaml`